27escape/App-Basis-ConvertText2/README.md

     - align the table, left, middle/center (default), right
 * sort
     - column number to sort on, append 'r' to reverse the sort
+- title
+    - add a caption to the table

 ~~~~{.buffer to_buffer=table_data}
 Date,Item,Cost